-The total direct cash compensation that we accrued for our directors and executive officers as a group during 2021 was approximately \$2.7 million for the year ended December 31, 2021.
-These amounts include \$0.3 million that were set aside or accrued to provide for severance and retirement insurance policies in 2021.
+The total direct cash compensation that we accrued for our directors and executive officers as a group, including those who left the company during 2023, was approximately \$3.7 million for the year ended December 31, 2023.
+These amounts include \$0.3 million that were set aside or accrued to provide for severance and retirement insurance policies in 2023.
 These amounts do not include amounts accrued for expenses related to business travel, professional and business association dues and other business expenses reimbursed to officers.
 We do not have any agreements with our director who is also an officer that provide for benefits upon termination of employment, except for severance payments mandated by Israeli law for all employees employed in Israel.

-Following is a summary of the salary and benefits paid in 2021 (i) to our five most highly compensated executive officers (including one former executive officer) (referred to as the "Covered Executives") and (ii) to our non-executive directors.
+Following is a summary of the salary and benefits paid in 2023 (i) to our five most highly compensated executive officers (referred to as the "Covered Executives") and (ii) to our non-executive directors.